 What is Intemerate?

-Intemerate Accounting is a sustainability and resilience program measuring wellbeing and our ecological biodiversity.
+Intemerate Accounting is a resilience development program measuring wellbeing and our interactions with our ecological biodiversity.

 Intemerate means pure, sacred, sacrosanct.
-Intemerate accounting measures how we account for our ecological biodiversity and how to value those interactions.
+Intemerate accounting measures performance metrics of how to value those interactions.

 Ecological biodiversity is sacrosanct.
 How do we assign a monetary value to that which provides our existence?
 Commodity values are for markets, not our existence.
-Shifting national economic indicators to value the data on our environmental and social interactions is the most sensible route for reversing climate change, restoring our ecological biodiversity, and redistributing global wealth.
+Shifting national economic indicators to value the data on our environmental and social interactions is the most sensible route for building a restorative economy and locally managing our ecological biodiversity.

 Our mission is simple: we seek to bring ecological accounting into the global justice movement.